crokobit/hugo_blog/content/PL_note.md

 (11,22,33) == { 1:11, 2:22, 3:33 }

-# data typing, customize one of type
+# data type binding, customize one of type

 syntax: